jeangarcia77/jeangarcia77.github.io/_posts/2022-07-22-Salary-Prediction-Analysis.markdown

 ## Definition List
 <dl>
   <dt>Supervised Learning is</dt>
   <dd><a href="https://www.ibm.com/cloud/blog/supervised-vs-unsupervised-learning">Internet</a>: A machine learning approach that’s defined by its use of labeled datasets.
 These datasets are designed to train or “supervise” algorithms into classifying data or predicting outcomes accurately.
-Using labeled inputs and outputs, the model can measure its accuracy and learn over time. <br><i>To note: Supervised Learning can be split into two subcategories; one being Classification(mentioned below) and the other Regression.</i></dd>
+Using labeled inputs and outputs, the model can measure its accuracy and learn over time. <br><br><i><b>To note</b>: Supervised Learning can be split into two subcategories; one being Classification(mentioned below) and the other Regression.</i></dd>
   <dt>Classification</dt>
   <dd>The simplest way to explain this is using the simplest classification task, the binary classification.
-The model makes a prediction between two classes, for example, a binary prediction might be yes or no. A very common classification task would predicting whether unseen emails are to be considered spam or not spam. <br>There are also multi-class classification tasks, such as predicting between three choices or more. <i>Our task is to determine whether a person makes less or equal to $50k or more a year.</i></dd>
+The model makes a prediction between two classes, for example, a binary prediction might be yes or no. A very common classification task would predicting whether unseen emails are to be considered spam or not spam. <br><br>There are also multi-class classification tasks, such as predicting between three choices or more. <i>Our task is to determine whether a person makes less or equal to $50k or more a year.</i></dd>
 </dl>

 <br>